rbuttric/Airborne-Analytics/README.md

 - Data Analysis: The model conducts an in-depth analysis of historical flight data, capturing various factors influencing delays.
 - Supervised Machine Learning: Leveraging advanced supervised machine learning techniques, the model trains on historical data to identify patterns and relationships between different variables and predict potential delays in minutes.
 - Visualizations: The generated visualizations now include predictions for flight delays, providing users with a more accurate and actionable overview of potential disruptions.
+#### Dashboard
+- Interactivity: the dashboard provides a medium for users to make the aforementioned inputs.
+The inputs change the visualizations accordingly.
+- Visualizations: In addition to the above graphs displaying statistics relating to demand forecasting, a map of the US with airports serviced by United Airlines is displayed.

 ## Why It Matters
 - Informed Decision-Making: Passengers can make informed decisions about their travel plans based on historical and forecasted data.